meltano/sdk/docs/stream_maps.md

 ```
 ````

+To remove a property, declare the property within the designated stream's map entry and assign it the value `null`.
+For example:

 ````{tab} meltano.yml
 ```yaml
 stream_maps:
+  customers:
-  # don't sync the stream called 'addresses'
+    # don't sync the 'email' stream property
-  addresses: null
+    email: null
 ```
 ````

-To remove a property, declare the property within the designated stream's map entry and assign it the value `null`.
-For example:

 ````{tab} JSON
 ```json